-The flu vaccination is available every year on the NHS to help protect adults and children at risk of flu and its complications.
+The Flu vaccination is available every year on the NHS to help protect people at risk of Flu and its complications.

 Flu can be unpleasant, but if you are otherwise healthy it will usually clear up on its own within a week.
 However, for certain vulnerable people (the very old, very young, pregnant women and people with a chronic disease) Flu can be much more severe.
 This year, we have other winter

 Did you know that Flu is caused by viruses so cannot be treated with antibiotics?
 Antibiotics can only work against bacteria.

-You should have the flu vaccine free of charge if you:
+You can arrange to have the Flu vaccine free of charge if you: